Child Nutrition Services

 Hometown Recipes -

 If there's a family favorite recipe you have, VCPUSD Child Nutrition Services Department is currently looking for them!
-Use this email to send to us.
+CLICK HERE to input your recipe.
 We'll evaluate and try to make it fit the nutrition standards for one of the upcoming menus..

 I look forward to hearing from you